Sports people have one main priority, to get back to their sport.

 Repetition: Most sports affect one side of the body more than the other.
 Even running or cycling the same route can set up a bias.
 Think which side is dominant, if it is the right try thinking left, left left…to engage the left leg.
 Tip: practice club or racquet sports with the other hand to build muscle and brain co-ordination.
 Focus on slow controlled rotation of your upper body with knees unlocked.

 Footwear: we tend to pronate flat feet, or to supinate high arches.
 Wear good footwear.
-Tip: work on your one leg balance and grip your toes regularly when you are sitting.
+Tip: work on your one leg balance and practice gripping and spreading your toes regularly when you are sitting.

 Focus: A narrow focus often misses the wider picture.
 People and obstacles are coming at you from all directions.
 Let your mind detach and look at the big picture.
-Tip: un-focus your eyes and take in your surroundings.
+Tip: un-focus your eyes and take in your surroundings focus on your breathig and observation.

 Medication: all medication is a trade-off between benefit and risk.
 Less pain might lead to unwanted side effects.
-Tip: take only what you really need.
+Tip: discuss with your doctor what lifestyle changes you can make to improve your health markers.